jlperona-teaching/ecs390-fall19/seminars/week05.md

 ### Reading

-Read through *Mindset: The New Psychology of Success* by Carol Dweck of Stanford University.
+Read through Chapter 1 of *Mindset: The New Psychology of Success* by Carol Dweck of Stanford University.
 You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/files/6660990/download?download_frd=1).
 Also, you should go through the two questionnaires and figure out what type of mindset you have for both intelligence and personality.
 (If you're disappointed with the mindsets you got, re-read the last sentence of the chapter again.)